So why on Earth do we call it Good Friday?

 On Palm Sunday the people shouted Hosanna, they wanted Jesus to save them and that was exactly why he came.

-Jesus overturned the tables in the temple because he felt passionately that it should be free to get to God.
-He believed in this so much that he gave his life to make that freedom to get to God available for us all to receive.
+Jesus overturned the tables in the temple because he felt passionately that it should be free for people to get to God.
+He believed in this so much that he gave his life to make that freedom to get to God available for us all to freely receive.

-Jesus had given his followers the everyday reminder of bread and wine to help them to know that his body was broken and his blood was shed for them.
+Jesus had given his followers the everyday reminder of bread and wine as a reminder that his body was broken and his blood was shed to save us.

 Jesus endured so much as he approached his death and he endured it because he loves us.